kevindavis-gd/Price-Calculator/README.md

-# Price-Calculator-C-
+# Price-Calculator-C++

-Calculates the price of tickets for an event
+Purpose:This program allows a user to input the type of tickets they would like, it then calculates the total cost of the tickets along with the associated taxes and show a detailed printout to the user.